- 610 Providence Park Drive, Building 2, Suite 202, Mobile, Alabama,36695 251-650-5437

 - Painful or painless, slow-growing mass in the orbit

 - Raised pressure within the orbit

-- A painless mass near the medial canthus might possibly be a lacrimal sac hemangiopericytoma
+- A painless mass near the medial canthus may possibly be a lacrimal sac hemangiopericytoma

 - Epiphora or watering of the eyes

 Orbital hemangiopericytoma commonly involves the superior orbit and are commonly ballottable on palpation.
-There might possibly be visual loss, proptosis during exophthalmometry and decreased extraocular muscle motility depending on location of the tumour.
+There may possibly be visual loss, proptosis during exophthalmometry and decreased extraocular muscle motility depending on location of the tumour.

 Diagnosis of Orbital Tumors - Hemangiopericytoma

 - Even though proper clinical examination will aid in reaching a probable diagnosis, imaging studies like Computed Tomography or Magnetic Resonance Imaging help in planning for surgical excision.
 Definitive diagnosis is reached only through histopathologic evaluation of the tumour.

 - Hemangiopericytomas are easily confused with various orbital masses like fibrous histiocytoma, hemangioma, glomus tumour, sarcoma and vascular malformation.